PostHog/posthog.com/contents/blog/product-360.md

 ---
-date: 2022-01-18
+date: 2022-02-03
-title: I used to think product people aren't needed.
-I was wrong
+title: I used to think you don't need product people.
+I was wrong.
 rootPage: /blog
 sidebar: Blog
 showTitle: true